Treatment Effect Models with Strategic Interaction in Treatment Decisions: Appendix: Detailed Information on the Monte Carlo Simulations

 Table \ref{table:MC} presents the bias and RMSE for the direct MTE estimation.
 Notably, the performances of the feasible and infeasible estimators are almost identical, which is consistent with our theory.
 Further, the estimator based on the bivariate power series outperforms that based on the tensor-product B-splines.
 The precision for the bivariate power series is satisfactory even with the sample size of 1,500, while the estimator with the tensor-product B-splines is not reliable for small samples.
 However, the accuracy of the B-splines-based estimator can be improved rapidly as the sample size increases from 1,500 to 6,000.
 In addition, using the ridge regression can further improve the performance of the estimators, particularly for the B-splines-based estimator with the sample size of 1,500.
 The performances of the estimators deteriorate when $p_2$ is near the boundary.
-Recall that the identification of the MTEs relies on that $(p_1, p_2)$ belongs to the intersection of the conditional supports for $\mathbf{P} = (P_1^0, P_1^1, P_2^0, P_2^1)$, as mentioned in Section \ref{sec:identification}.
-Since the realizations around $(p_1, p_2)$ in the intersection are often sparse when $(p_1, p_2)$ is close to the boundary, the above observation is reasonable.
+Since the realizations are often sparse near the boundary, this observation is reasonable.

 Table \ref{table:ML} presents the results for the first-stage treatment decision model.
 The initial values for the ML estimation are randomly chosen from uniform distributions with reasonable ranges.
 We can observe that both the bias and RMSE are satisfactorily small even for a small sample size.
-This also demonstrates the validity of the global identification result established in Appendix \ref{appendix:game}.
+This also demonstrates the validity of the global identification result established in Subsection \ref{subsec:first}.